 - 1.16 This report considers the implementation of the adopted LDF Policies and reports on their delivery outcomes for this monitoring period (01 April 2017 to 31 March 2018). - 1.17 This monitoring report is divided into 5 sections to reflect the key sections of the adopted Core Strategy DPD.
-These sections were closely based around those of the Council's Community Plan.
 It will therefore be possible to illustrate through monitoring, how the LDF is contributing to the delivery of those underlying objectives.
 A schedule of all LDF outputs (by policy) appears at Appendix 2.